Tokariew/tomenet/README.md

 You should change **PATH-WHERE-TO-SAVE-BUILD-SERVER** with proper path, in mine case it is **/home/tokariew/tomenet**

-Server is build on fedora 32 – Fedora 33 have currently some problems with linking libraries.
+Server is build on fedora 34, it will create archive with all files which are needed to run server.

 Server will be based on latest commit in official repo